Navigating the UIDAI Exception Process for Second DOB Change

 The Steps at the UIDAI Regional Office

 When you visit the UIDAI Regional Office, you will need to explain your situation to the officials there.
 They are equipped to handle these exceptional cases.
-You will likely be asked to present all your supporting documents for verification.
+You will likely be asked to present all supporting documents for verification.
 The officials will guide you through the specific application form required for such an update, which might be different from the standard enrolment form.
 They will carefully review your case and the evidence you provide.
-This in-person interaction ensures that your request is fully understood and all necessary checks are performed.
+This in-person interaction ensures that your request is fully understood and all necessary checks are completed.

 Filling Out the Aadhaar Update Form Correctly